 6. Flash yourself a bright, clean smile in the mirror.
 It may trigger “mirror neurons” that could help calm you down and re-center you if you’re feeling low or anxious, according to psychiatrist Dr. Eva Ritvo in an interview with NBC News.
 Ritvo is the co-author of The Beauty Prescription: The Complete Formula for Looking and Feeling Beautiful.

 P.S.
-Get yourself a new, pretty toothbrush every three months because frayed bristles just don’t do the job as well.
+Get yourself a new, pretty toothbrush every three months (we recommend the Cocobrush, of course) because frayed bristles just don’t do the job as well.
 (And you deserve a pretty toothbrush!)

 If daily dental care is so essential, why do about 30% of Americans only brush once a day and 20% never floss?
 In fact, in one survey, about 14% of people said they would rather clean a toilet than floss!
 (Bet they’ve never tried floss from the Cocofloss gelato shop!)